hanksterhan/PasswordManager/README.md

     pip3 install -r requriements.txt

 ## Usage
-On startup, run the following command:
+On startup and on subsequent runs, run the following command:

     python3 manager.py

-On subsequent runs, run the following command and user will be prompted for master password:
+On startup, you will be prompted to create a master password.
+On subsequent runs, you will simply be prompted to enter your master password.

-    python3 manager.py -p

-To delete the password database, run the following command:

-    python3 manager.py -d

-Caution - deleting the password database is irreversible and permanent.
-        - There is a maximum allowance of 10 erroneous password attempts.
+Caution - There is a maximum allowance of 10 erroneous password attempts.
 After 10 attempts, the password database will be deleted.

 ## Command Line Interface
 1. print accounts